-Philly Declares Code Blue: Keep Yourself (And Others) Warm This Winter
+How to Keep Yourself (And Others) Warm During This Dangerous Cold

-The temperature could be deadly for anyone attempting to sleep on the street – here's how to help.
+The city has declared a code blue — meaning the temperature could be deadly for anyone attempting to sleep on the street.
+Here's how to help.

-The city declared Code Blue on Tuesday night, a warning that specifically pertains to those experiencing homelessness.
-The emergency status is activated when the National Weather Bureau predicts a wind chill of 20 degrees Fahrenheit or below – which could be deadly for anyone attempting to sleep on the street.
+When it’s dangerously cold outside, the city declares a Code Blue.
+The emergency status specifically pertains to those experiencing homelessness: It’s activated when the National Weather Bureau predicts a wind chill of 20 degrees Fahrenheit or below, which could be deadly for anyone attempting to sleep on the street.

 During a Code Blue, the city offers extra beds available within its emergency housing network, and outreach teams work around the clock.
 If you’re worried about someone sleeping in the cold, you can call the city’s outreach hotline at 215-232-1984.
 To contact the city’s Office of Homeless Services, call 215-686-7175.

 The Philadelphia Network of Care offers lists of emergency shelters and street outreach programs in Philly.
 If just you’re looking for somewhere to keep warm during the day, considering visiting The Free Library branches, the Shops at Liberty Place, the Bourse, Reading Terminal Market or the Barnes and Noble at Rittenhouse.